foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

 ## Hopes and dreams for 2013
   * Orchestration for deploys and better orchestration in general
-  * Opscode provides cookbook CI as a free service for community cookbooks - opscode provides test-kitchen CI to cookbooks developed by the community - as a service
+  * Opscode provides test-kitchen CI to cookbooks developed by the community - as a service, across at least debian + redhat, but bsd support would be awesome
   * Some consensus on cookbook workflow(s)
   * erChef is widely deployed, implemented, and battle-hardened